frequency-chain/docs/pages/Guides/BecomeAProvider.md

 You are now registered as a Provider on Testnet and have Capacity to do things like support users with [Single Sign On](./SSO.md).

-You can also use the [Provider Dashboard](https://provider.frequency.xyz/) to add additional [Control Keys](../Identity/ControlKeys.md) for safety.
+You can also use the [Provider Dashboard](https://provider.frequency.xyz/) to add additional Provider Account [Control Keys](../Identity/ControlKeys.md) for safety.

 Ready to move to production?
 [Become a Provider on Mainnet](https://projectlibertylabs.github.io/gateway/GettingStarted/BecomeProvider.html#mainnet).